 Hey — I’m Anita.
 I’ll make an assumption that since you’re on this page, you want to know a little about me.
 So, here it goes…

-A little about WHO I AM…
+A little bit about me :o)

 Here’s where I don’t know how much more info to put in.
 How much is too much, right?